 Pamulinawen Festival celebrates the religious, patronal feast of St. William the Hermit and the cultural and historical heritage of the people in the city of Laoag, Ilocos Norte, Philipines every February 10.
 Its schedule of activities lasts for the whole month of February and thus coincides with the foundation of the Ilocos Norte, which takes place every second of February, and the celebration of Valentine’s Day.

 Pamulinawen is a folk song familiar in the Northern Luzon.
 Believed to have originated in pre-Hispanic times, it is a courtship song that tells the story of a lady unmoved by the words of her suitor.
-Daughter of a chieftain, she was named after a type of hard stone thought to have come from outer space such as a meteorite and used by the locals as a flint to start a spark to produce a flame to light up their cigars.
+Daughter of a chieftain, she was named after a type of hard stone thought to have come from the outer space (such as a meteorite) and used by the locals as a flint to start a spark to produce a flame to light up their cigars.
 These characteristics are said to be likened to the people of Laoag.

 History of Pamulinawen Festival

 The local government of Laoag passed the Ordinance No. 3 during the time of Mayor Eulalio Siazon in 1967 that established February 10 as the date of its annual festival.
 Through the years, its celebration has grown grander and within the term of then Mayor Cesar Ventura it was called Pagdadapun Festival.
 It was renamed to Pamulinawen Festival starting in 1996.
 Afterwards in 2008 during the tenure of then Mayor Michael Fariñas, its calendar takes up the entire month of February.